successfuly deflated bicycle rear tire

 Why Should You Deflate a Bike Tire?

 Let us address the elephant in the room.
 You may ask why you need to deflate your bike tire in the first place.
-The most concerning reason is overpumping.
-Every tire has a safety rating and is dangerous if you exceed the pressure mentioned.

 This is especially dangerous when you take your bike out on a sunny day.
 This is because the heat will cause the tire to expand and blow.
 This is why knowing how to deflate your tire is essential.